-7.1.4 Minimising donor exposure
+7.1.4 Minimizing donor exposure

-Hospital transfusion laboratories should liaise with neonatal units to develop policies and procedures which help to reduce exposure of recipients to components from multiple donors by using paedipacks (see 2.2).
-For neonatal top-up transfusions paedipacks can be transfused until the expiry date (end of Day 35) and ideally the first paedipack allocation should have a long expiry date so that the multiple packs from the same donor can be used for the neonate as required (see Appendix 4 Example neonatal paedipack allocation algorithm).
+Hospital transfusion laboratories should liaise with neonatal units to develop policies and procedures that help to reduce exposure of recipients to components from multiple donors by using paedipacks (see Section 2.2).
+For neonatal top-up transfusions paedipacks can be transfused until the expiry date (end of Day 35); ideally, the first paedipack allocation should have a long expiry date so that the multiple packs from the same donor can be used for the neonate as required (see Appendix 5).
 These measures further reduce the risk of transmission of infectious agents via the blood supply.

-7.1.5 Minimising risk of hyperkalaemia
+7.1.5 Minimizing risk of hyperkalaemia

-For some neonatal/infant transfusions "fresh" blood is recommended in order to reduce the risk of hyperkalaemia: red cell IUTs, neonatal exchange transfusion and neonatal/infant large volume transfusions.
-The red cells should be less than 5 days old at the time of transfusion.
-This means if the collection date is Day 0, the component must be transfused before midnight of Day 5.
+For some neonatal/infant transfusions 'fresh' blood is recommended in order to reduce the risk of hyperkalaemia: red cell IUTs, neonatal exchange transfusion and neonatal/infant